Person-Centered Expressive Arts

-A two-year PCEA training program which begins in January 2022 is now open for enrollment.
+Our PCEA training program which begins in January 2023 is now open for enrollment.
 To learn more, please visit our Training Page.

 Our Executive Director, Dr. Sue Ann Herron, would be happy to set up a phone, Zoom, or Skype session to discuss whether the program is right for you.
 Contact Dr. Herron.